Qurbani Meat Program 2013 – Questions & Answers

 The animals that are being sacrificed for the Qurbani 2013 Appeal are Cows.

 In Kenya: mainly in rural areas where we carry out our health projects.
 Locations will include Lamu Islands, Tana River and Kwale County.

 Each animal is divided in to 7 shares.

 You can donate as many shares as you wish.

 Can I donate shares on behalf of my family members and friends?

 Yes, you can donate shares on behalf of others.
 There is an opportunity to include their names during the donation process.
-Please use the comments box on the donate page to advise us of each persons name.
+Please use the comments/reference box in the checkout section to advise us of each persons name.

 Can I donate a share in memory of someone?

 Yes, you can donate a share in memory of a loved one.
-Please use the comments box on the donate page to advise us of the name of the person you would like to donate in memory of.
+Please use the comments/reference box in the checkout section to advise us of the name of the person you would like to donate in memory of.

 What is the rice element of the Qurbani Appeal?